The Cutting Room Floor:Content to expand/Prerelease Pages

 - Super Smash Bros. for Wii U

-- There is apparently a visible debug display in April 4 (2014, probably)'s Nintendo Direct accompanied by text translating as "HP remaining", presumably for a stage boss.
+- Visible debug display at the top-left of the screen in April 8, 2014's Nintendo Direct accompanied by text translating as "HP remaining", presumably for a stage boss.
 The text appears on the Palutena's Temple stage.

 - The Wonderful 101

 - The game was originally going to be a Nintendo crossover title.

 - The "Project P-100" build has numerous differences from the final release.
 Also from the period in which the game was Project P-100, the character renders looked slightly different.

 - Concept art found in the in-game Gallery shows that the characters went through many different revisions.
 One of the recurring characters, Luka Alan Smithee, is named "Luka Redgrave" in his concept art.
 (Luka Redgrave is a recurring character in the Bayonetta series.
 Both characters wear the same exact scarf, and both carry a camera.)

 - The Legend of Zelda: Breath of the Wild

 - The Creating a Champion book contains numerous sketches of unused ideas, including Divine Beasts, older Guardian designs, older town designs, Hyrule as it was 100 years ago, and a Lynel-esque design for Horse God Malayna.
 This book will need looking through in its entirety at some point.